 These subcommittees facilitate the work of the committee on weekly basis.
 Time commitment varies depending on the month, but committee members usually

 The committee is supported by the City of Bloomington and the Town of Normal and by donations.
 We welcome donations of any amount to further our mission of facilitating the friendship with Asahikawa, Japan.
-The mailing address for donations is: 511 E Market Street, Bloomington IL 61701.
+The mailing address for donations is: c/o Ken Ota, 27 Lone Oak Ct., Bloomington, IL 61705.
 Contact Darren Sampson, Chair, with inquiries about company-sponsored volunteer programs.